Ultimate Digital Media Planning Guide For Marketers

 1. Define your goals and target audience

 As with anything on digital, it’s important to determine what you want to achieve, and plot out the steps you need to take in order to achieve that.
-Doing so not helps you implement a systematic approach to your digital advertising, but also prevent you from overspending.
+It helps to make them SMART goals as well – specific, measurable, achievable, relevant and time-bound.
+Doing so not only helps you implement a systematic approach to your digital advertising, but also prevents you from overspending.

 In this phase, you’re not just setting objectives as well, but you’re even already picturing out your target audience ; painting out what they like, what platforms they engage with, and where they are in the buying journey.
 This step also entails taking a look at trends in your performance and spending, so you can keep your goals and objectives for your current and upcoming campaigns realistic.